SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

     * We mimic the classes by using objects and functions.

 ### Constructor functions
-* We can use a function as a blueprint for what each house should be - we call these kinds of functions "construcotr" functions.
+* We can use a function as a blueprint for what each house should be - we call these kinds of functions "constructor" functions.
 * The class has first letter capitalized as a convention.
+* The objects created from Classes are called "instances".

 ### The "new" keyword and OOP
+* In case a "new" is used to declare a new object.
+* It sets the key word "this" is to newly declared object.
 * The "new" keyword must be used with a function.
 * The "new" keyword creates a new object.
 * The "new" keyword sets the keyword "this" to the newly created object.
 * The "new" keyword implicitly adds "return this" to the end of the function, which follows it.
 * The "new" keyword adds a property onto the empty object, which can be accessed by calling "__proto__", which links the property on the constructor function to the empty object.
     *   The "__proto__" is pronounced “dunder proto” due to the double underscore notation it borrows from Python.

+### Prototypes
+* Every constructor function has a property on it called "prototype", which is an object.
+* The prototype object has a property on it called "constructor", which points back to the constructor function.
+* Anytime an object is created using a "new" keyword, a property called "__proto__" gets created, linking the object and the prototype property of the constructor function.
+* Prototype is an object, which can have me methods and properties placed on it.
+    * These methods and properties can be shared among any objects created by that constructor function, when the "new" keyword is used.